Crowland Abbey: Organ

 The abbey has a small two manual pipe organ.
 A specification of the organ can be found on the National Pipe Organ Register.

 Bells

 Crowland Abbey is claimed to have been the first church in England – and among the first in the world – to have a tuned peal or ring of bells (circa 986).
 According to the Croyland Chronicle, the Abbot Egelric, who died in 984, supplied the peal of bells:

-"He also had two large bells made, which he called Bartholomew and Bettelm; also two of middle size, which he called Turketul and Tatwin; and two small ones, to which he gave the names of Pega and Bega.
-The Lord abbat Turketul had previously had one very large bell made called Guthlac, and when it was rung with the bells before-named, an exquisite harmony was produced thereby; nor was there such a peal of bells in those days in all England."

-However, the histories attributed to the 11th-century Abbot Ingulf are now thought to be 14th-century inventions of Pseudo-Ingulf, thus casting doubt on the charming story of the origin of the bells.
+However, the histories attributed to the 11th-century Abbot Ingulf are now known to be the 14th-century inventions of Pseudo-Ingulf, thus casting doubt on the story.

-Less controversially, the chimes of the present bells were the first to be broadcast on wireless radio by the BBC on 1 November 1925.
+The chimes of the present bells were the first to be broadcast on wireless radio by the BBC on 1 November 1925.
 At 90 feet, the 'pull' or ropes are the longest in England.